-How to Keep Wildfire Smoke Out of Your Home: 9 Effective Solutions
+How to Keep Wildfire Smoke Out of Your Home: 9 Ways to Improve Indoor Air Quality

 Wildfire smoke can be hazardous to your health.
-Learn what you can do to prevent it from getting into your home’s indoor air.
+Learn what you can do to prevent it from tainting the air inside your home.

 Before purchasing an air purifier, determine the square footage of the room(s) in your house where it will be used.
 You need to make sure that the unit you purchase is large enough to clean the air in the room where you intend to use it.
 Additionally, you should confirm that the model you purchase does not make ozone.